- If the Facebook app is not working on Windows 10, it might be a software problem.

 You’ll need to find that’s not what always works the best.
 Rather, you should navigate to the OEM’s official support website and download the official driver compatible with your device.

-These are the 3 main graphics cards manufacturers:
+These are the 3 main graphics cards manufacturers.
+Follow the links to get directly to their driver download page:

 And here’s where to find the DirectX installer: